 OCTOBER IS SUBSTANCE ABUSE PREVENTION MONTH

 In 2011, National Substance Abuse Prevention Month began as an opportunity to recognize the importance of addiction awareness and prevention.
-It provides an opportunity to highlight the vital role of substance abuse prevention for individuals and communities alike.
+It provides an opportunity to highlight the vital role of substance use prevention for individuals and communities alike.
 It is also a time to remember those who have lost their lives to substance abuse.
 Ascension Recovery Services (Ascension) encourages prevention efforts to ensure the health of teens and young adults.

 When youth, teens, or students use illegal substances, it plays a critical role in affecting: